Will Israeli bombs undo Yemen's peace process? – DW – 07/23/2024

 Al-Muslimi fears the moribund peace process could be damaged if the Houthis take revenge on targets closer than Israel, and resume firing on Saudi Arabia, Bahrain or the United Arab Emirates.

-Mokdad worries that the more popular the Houthis get, the less inclined they will be to negotiate.
+Mokdad notes that the more popular the Houthis get, the more they will ask for when negotiating.

 Meanwhile, MEI's Abo Alasrar thinks the recent Israeli raid on Yemen could be something of a "game changer" because it will bring more international attention to efforts to cut off Houthi funding and supplies and their access to infrastructure like ports.